 On the first occasion, I recall the bride telling stories of how she had stayed up the night before cooking batches of heart-shaped Welsh Cakes to give to guests as wedding favours.

-On our second trip, we stayed in a quaint country house near St. Clears which had gorgeous views overlooking the Welsh countryside with glimpses of cows and sheep grazing in the distance; one could only feel relaxed in such surroundings.
+On our second trip, we stayed in a quaint country house near St. Clears which had gorgeous views overlooking the Welsh countryside with glimpses of cows and sheep grazing in the distance.

-Either sensing our state of tiredness from the travel or, more likely, as a sign of hospitality, our host offered to make us some fresh tea and Welsh Cakes, and we happily accepted.
+Either sensing our state of tiredness from the travel or, more likely, as a sign of hospitality, our host offered to make us some fresh tea and Welsh Cakes, and it was then that I truly appreciated this tea-time ritual.

 Welsh Cakes Recipe